logo

 • Engines: Continental TSIO-360-KB (220 hp)

 With a power increase and redesigned instrument panel, the Seneca III added a bit more performance and polish.
-However, some pilots report the higher compression engines can be more sensitive to heat and require careful engine management.
+Some pilots report the higher-compression engines can be more sensitive to heat and require careful engine management, but the III remains a strong all-around option.

 • Improved climb rate